firesidefiction/firesidefiction.github.io/_posts/2017-05-30-narrative-disorder.md

 permalink: narrative-disorder
 teaser: "Mishima was the youngest person ever to be diagnosed.
 Her third-year teacher became suspicious after overhearing her retell a five-minute trip to the bathroom as an epic saga with two subplots and an unexpected denouement (minor sink malfunction)."
 art: narrative_disorder.jpg
-caption: A woman in a long coat flies through the air, one leg extended in a kick with the other curled beneath her.
+caption: A woman in a long coat leaps through the air, one leg extended in a kick with the other curled beneath her.
 artist: Galen Dara
 published: false